 - Unusual bleeding or bruising

-Sulfasalazine should be stopped at the first signs of hypersensitivity (allergic) reactions, including skin rash, mucosal lesions, fever, or enlargement of lymph nodes.
-In some patients, hypersensitivity reactions to sulfasalazine can be life-threatening.5
+Some patients experience life-threatening allergies to sulfasalazine, so sulfasalazine should be stopped at the first signs of an allergic reaction.
+This includes skin rash, hives, mucosal lesions, fever, or enlargement of lymph nodes.2

-Sulfasalazine may interact with a number of other medications if they are taken together, requiring adjustment of the dosing of these medications.
+Certain drugs do not mix well with sulfasalazine, so you should tell your doctor about any other medications or supplements you are taking.
 These include the blood thinner warfarin (Coumadin), cyclosporine, and digoxin.
+It does not mix well with certain antibiotics for urinary tract infections as well as others given for RA (methotrexate) or to suppress the body’s immune response.
 If sulfasalazine is given with the tuberculosis drug isoniazid, it may increase the risk of liver damage.
-If given with diabetes medications, including glimepiride (Amaryl), glyburide (Diabeta, Micronase, Glynase), and glipizide (Glucotrol), sulfasalazine may increase the risk for low blood sugar.1
+If given with diabetes medications, including glimepiride (Amaryl), glyburide (Diabeta, Micronase, Glynase), and glipizide (Glucotrol), it may increase the risk for low blood sugar.2,7